citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AzureVMBase.md

 HasResourceType returns a boolean if a field has been set.

+### GetNetworkInterfaceName

+`func (o *AzureVMBase) GetNetworkInterfaceName() string`

+GetNetworkInterfaceName returns the NetworkInterfaceName field if non-nil, zero value otherwise.

+### GetNetworkInterfaceNameOk

+`func (o *AzureVMBase) GetNetworkInterfaceNameOk() (*string, bool)`

+GetNetworkInterfaceNameOk returns a tuple with the NetworkInterfaceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkInterfaceName

+`func (o *AzureVMBase) SetNetworkInterfaceName(v string)`

+SetNetworkInterfaceName sets NetworkInterfaceName field to given value.

+### HasNetworkInterfaceName

+`func (o *AzureVMBase) HasNetworkInterfaceName() bool`

+HasNetworkInterfaceName returns a boolean if a field has been set.

+### SetNetworkInterfaceNameNil

+`func (o *AzureVMBase) SetNetworkInterfaceNameNil(b bool)`

+ SetNetworkInterfaceNameNil sets the value for NetworkInterfaceName to be an explicit nil

+### UnsetNetworkInterfaceName
+`func (o *AzureVMBase) UnsetNetworkInterfaceName()`

+UnsetNetworkInterfaceName ensures that no value is present for NetworkInterfaceName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)